emnify/product-docs/docs/glossary.md

 ## Unassigned SIM

-SIM that had been unassigned from a device.
+SIM that has been unassigned from a device.

 ## Usage limit